 Some top outdoor activities to do with kids

-- First up explore Pūkaha National Wildlife Centre on a family tour and wander through the bush to meet eels, kaka, tuatara, takahē and Manukura the white kiwi.
+- First up explore Pūkaha National Wildlife Centre on a family tour and wander through the bush to meet eels, kaka, tuatara, takahē and the giant weta sculpture.

 - Get out on the water at Queen Elizabeth Park in a pedal boat, or cross the swing bridge to visit the deer park, or have a round of mini golf.

 - Take a walk and check out all Queen Elizabeth Park's beautiful trees - some were planted more than 140 years ago!